Ski Date

 Chocolate on the Beach

-Plus my mother loved the beach when she was alive and made it a point to pick up her beach pass at the town hall in Groton the start of every Summer.
-So one of the ways me and my siblings honored her when she passed almost 6 years ago was to have the bench she so often sat on at Eastern Point, her favorite beach in Groton, named after her.
+Plus my late mother Jean loved the beach and made it a point every Summer to pick up her beach pass at the town hall in Groton, Connecticut.
+So one of the ways me and my siblings honored her when she passed almost 6 years ago was to have the bench she so often sat on at Eastern Point, her favorite beach in Groton, Connecticut named after her.

 image